 For example, in IT operations, Distributed Denial of Service (DDoS) attacks are increasingly becoming common.
 To ward off such attacks, having a centralized logging architecture to identify suspicious activities and pinpoint the potential threats from thousands of entries is essential.

 Another example is the core objective of a healthcare facility is to cater to the needs of patients.
 Data analytics has not only proven to be beneficial for the mundane tasks related to administration but also to have a positive impact on a patient’s overall experience.
 By maintaining a database of patients’ records and medical histories, a hospital facility can cut down the cost of unnecessary, repetitive processes.

-Apparel industry is a third example that benefits from the access of data.
+The apparel industry is a third example that benefits from access to data.
 The data enables companies to better cater to the needs of the public.
-With an idea of what the masses require, fashion industry thrives and rarely misses.
+With an idea of what the masses require, the fashion industry thrives and rarely misses.

 What’s Next for Data Warehousing Systems?

 Big data analytics is a fast-paced industry that keeps on improving and evolving.
 There is no constant state in this industry, and that is why Business Intelligence (BI) should continuously grow at the same pace.

 Why is there a need for continuous changes?
 The simple answer is that older BI processes cannot keep up with the customers' demand.
 They lack in their ability to accurately interpret and quantify business' Key Performance Indicators (KPIs) and Return on Investment (ROI).